-DECkNO was officially launched on the 15 October 2019 at the Social and Policy Sciences Department, with talks by Ana C Dinerstein (SPS, Bath), Dr Luisa Enria (now Assistant Professor, London School of Hygiene & Tropical Medicine, London) and María José Ventura Alfaro (PhD candidate SPS, Bath).
+DECkNO was officially launched on the 15 October 2019 at the Social & Policy Sciences Department, with talks by Ana C Dinerstein (SPS, Bath), Dr Luisa Enria (now Assistant Professor, London School of Hygiene & Tropical Medicine, London) and María José Ventura Alfaro (PhD candidate SPS, Bath).
 The event was held as part of the SPS Research Seminar Series and was sponsored by the Standing Seminary in Critical Theory (SSCT).
-The event was attended by 90 staff and students from the Faculty of Humanity and Social Sciences (Psychology, POLIS, School of Management, Education), the University Learning and Teaching Team, and from outside Bath (Bristol, Cardiff)
+The event was attended by 90 staff and students from the Faculty of Humanities & Social Sciences (Psychology, POLIS, School of Management, Education), the University Learning and Teaching Team, and from outside Bath (Bristol, Cardiff)

 The term decolonising is rapidly conquering several academic as well as practitioner and activist domains, acquiring new meanings that depart from those identified with anti-colonial political struggles for liberation.
 While there is a risk of using the term decolonial as a ‘metaphor for the things we want to do to improve our societies’ (Tuck and Yang 2012), decolonial discourses are exposing the limitations of social sciences to understand the Eurocentrism that prevails in social sciences.
 We are witnessing the growing importance of a plural movement that demands the decolonisation of knowledge in the modern University for it can have a positive impact on the learning process as well as on other spheres of society, leading to social transformation.